Wednesday, 29 January 2025

 My therapist said once "when we aren't spoon fed love, we learn to accept it from the edge of knives."
 I don't think she came up with that on her own (a quick internet search tells me it's not her original thought), but the point remains the same.
 I was not fed the love and attention I needed growing up.
 What all children need.
 And after a lifetime of being starved of the love and attention I needed, getting even just a few drops of attention and what seemed like love (at first), that felt...life changing.
 It's why I say love makes people bloom.
 Because at first, when I felt loved and desired by the man who used to be my husband, the world felt richer and more alive.
 I was doing better mentally and emotionally.
 I was more creative in ways I hadn't been creative before, felt more inspired, wrote some of my best things when I felt loved.
 People who are truly loved, and loved well, will bloom.
 (This is also how I know I failed in loving him well, because he did not bloom.)

-I have lived over 30 years at this point not being loved well.
+I have lived for over 30 years at this point not being loved well.
 Not getting what I need or even desire out of relationships.
 (Okay, that's partially untrue.
-When one of my best friends and I lived in the same town, that friendship brought me a lot of comfort and live and love and I miss her so much.)
+When one of my best friends and I lived in the same town, that friendship brought me a lot of comfort and life and love and I miss her so much.)
 So what do I need now?

 In a prior therapy session, I mentioned to my therapist what I did for my prior husband's birthday on the last one we spent together.
 How I built him a fort in our living room, because he never got to experience that joy as a kid.
 I made him a key lime cheesecake, which was one of his favourite desserts.
 I bought him 13 sunflowers, because 13 is his favourite number, and sunflowers are one of his favourite flowers.
 She commented "how well you were able to love him when your own cup was empty.
 I wonder how much more you will be able to love someone when you find your cup full."
 And she continued on saying how that may not necessarily happen in finding someone else to share my life with, but could happen in finding fulfillment in friendships and community.